 1. Analyze and Monitor your codebase with the help of software

 If you want to keep your code clean and safe, a great way to do that is by using a product that offers Static Code Analysis.
 Many products provide this.
 One of my favorites is SonarQube which can even be used in applications created with OutSystems!
-Another option with OutSystems projects is to use Architecture Dashboard.
+Another option with OutSystems projects is to use Architecture Dashboard (now AI Mentor System).

-Architecture Dashboard analyzes your OutSystems module and suggests fixes that follow OutSystems’ best practices.
+AI Mentor System analyzes your OutSystems module and suggests fixes that follow OutSystems’ best practices.
 Suggestions can include improvements to performance, user experience, architecture, and even warnings of security vulnerabilities.
-Architecture Dashboard also alerts you when you have duplicate code, which is great, so you don't have to update the same thing in multiple places.
+It also alerts you when you have duplicate code, which is great, so you don't have to update the same thing in multiple places.
 As a former full-time developer of 10 years, finding out that someone wrote the same integration or business logic in numerous parts of a codebase drove me absolutely batty.
 Duplicate code is the worst.
 Imagine discovering a major bug, fixing it, but not realizing that the bad code exists in another place!

 2. Create code guidelines!